Treasures of the Medieval Islamicate World: Stories of Empire and the Everyday

 Tea/coffee break

-The Barmakids: A Glamorous and Tragic Family
+The Barmakids: Stories of a Glamorous and Tragic Family

 Arezou Azad